Escape from New York: DVD releases

 Escape from New York was released on DVD twice by MGM (USA), and once by Momentum Pictures (UK).
 One MGM release is a barebones edition containing just the theatrical trailer.
 Another version is the Collector's Edition, a two-disc set featuring a high definition remastered transfer with a 5.1 stereo audio track, two commentaries (one by John Carpenter and Kurt Russell, another by producer Debra Hill and Joe Alves), a making-of featurette, the first issue of a comic book series titled John Carpenter's Snake Plissken Chronicles, and the 10-minute Colorado bank robbery deleted opening sequence.

 MGM's special edition of the 1981 film was not released until 2003 because the original negative had gone missing.
-The workprint containing deleted scenes finally turned up in the Hutchinson, Kansas, salt-mine film depository.
+The workprint containing deleted scenes finally turned up in a salt-mine film depository in Hutchinson, Kansas.
 The excised scenes feature Snake Plissken robbing a bank, introducing the character of Plissken and establishing a backstory.
 Director John Carpenter decided to add the original scenes into the special edition release as an extra only: "After we screened the rough cut, we realized that the movie didn't really start until Snake got to New York.
 It wasn't necessary to show what sent him there."
 The film has been released on the UMD format for Sony's PlayStation Portable.